 The STEM Education Certificate provides STEM majors with skills in how to effectively communicate STEM related concepts, as well as an awareness of discipline-specific approaches to teaching and learning.
 Students enrolled in the STEM Education Certificate become part of a supportive CU Teach community.
 They work collaboratively teaching STEM concepts in local elementary and secondary schools and also experience working with youth in programs across campus and in the community.
 Moreover, the STEM Education Certificate allows students to graduate with a skill set that can be applied in business and industry, while providing them required foundational courses if they choose to complete a secondary mathematics or science teaching license.

 The STEM Education Certificate is a collaborative venture between the School of Education, the College of Engineering and Applied Science, and the College of Arts and Sciences and focuses on creating learning environments that support the sharing of diverse perspectives in the process of solving interesting and relevant mathematical, scientific and engineering problems.

 Degree-seeking undergraduate students majoring in math, science or engineering (through Engineering Plus) are eligible to enroll in the STEM Education Certificate.
-At completion, students must have an overall GPA of 2.75, and maintain at least a 3.0 GPA in the STEM Education Certificate courses.
+Students must maintain at least a 3.0 GPA in the STEM Education Certificate courses.

 Many of the courses included in the STEM Education Certificate are also applicable to the curriculum for obtaining licensure in secondary math or science; thus, students who decide to pursue a STEM secondary teaching license will be able to do so in a timely manner (approximately two additional semesters plus student teaching).